 - How can I troubleshoot my speedo hall effect sender?

 You can check the GM/Mopar (Item 9220) or FORD (Item 9222) hall effect senders as follows:

 *If you don't have a volt meter you can use a 12V bulb to indicate the 0V and 12V outputs.
 Make sure you hook the bulb up correctly before testing.
 The bulb will light up when the voltage output from the sender is 12V and will be off when the output from the sender is 0V.

-- hook up 12V power (red) and ground (black) to the sender
+- Connect 12V power (red) and ground (black) to the sender harness wires.

-- connect a volt meter* + connector to the signal output wire from the sender (white). connect the volt meter - connector to the sender ground (black).
+- Connect a volt meter* positive lead to the signal output wire from the sender (white).
+Connect the volt meter negative lead to the sender ground (black).

 - How can I troubleshoot my speedometer?